What’s the median and average net worth in Canada or the United States?

 Median and Average Net Worth by Age Group

 Net worth takes time to build up so in general the older we get the wealthier we become.
 There are 2 main ways to grow wealth; savings, and capital appreciation.
 We can save more by cutting our spending, like by moving closer to work to save money on gas for example.
 We can also increasing savings by increasing our income, for example by finding a second job.
 Acquiring multiple income sources early on in life and keeping them for as long as possible is a great strategy to rack up lots of savings over time.
 Capital appreciation can be made by owning assets that will go up in value over the long term.
 As people grow older they tend to make higher incomes, and own more appreciating financial assets.
-Both are conducive to a higher net worth 🙂 For those who are not sure what to invest in, the simple solution is to diversify and invest in a little bit of everything using low cost, index funds, like the iShares S&P 500 Index (IVV) for example which aims to mirror the performance of the broad S&P 500 stock market index.
+Both are conducive to a higher net worth.

-The charts below are my personal opinion of net worth progression by age.
+The charts below are my personal thoughts on net worth progression by age.
 Everything is in 2013 constant dollars.

 - “Sufficient” means just enough for a modest yet still dignified financial future and retirement.
 But having to work past the planned retirement age is likely.